bitmart-geek/bitmart-api-reference/websocket/trades.md

 # Trade History

-Real-time information of the most recent trades for the given symbol.
+Get the real-time information of the most recent trades for the given symbol.

 ### Sample Request \(Python\)